crowding/iterors/README.md

 vignette illustrates that computations using `iterors` can execute several times faster than using `iterators`.

-The `iterors` package grew out of, and is a complement to, generators implemented in the [async](https://crowding.github.io/async/) package.
+The `iterors` package grew out of, and is a complement to, the generators implemented in the [async](https://crowding.github.io/async/) package.
 [async::gen](https://crowding.github.io/async/reference/gen.html) lets
-you construct iterators with complex logic, using familiar imperative code with flow control constructs like `if` `for`, `switch` and so on.
+you construct iterators with complex logic, using familiar imperative code with ordinary flow control constructs like `if` `for`, `switch` and so on.
 Meanwhile, functions in this package `iterors` let you manipulate the output of such a generator in functional style.
-These two packages form two complementary ways that you can work with sequential processes.
+These two packages form two complementary ways to work with sequential processes.

 ## More reading